tdwg/ac/views/code/subjectPart/subjectPart.md

 Section 3 is informative.

 In Section 4, the values of the `Term IRI`, `Definition`, and `Controlled value` are normative.
 The value of `Usage` (if it exists for a given term) is normative.
 The value of `Has broader concept` is normative.
-The values of `Term Name` are non-normative, although one can expect that the namespace abbreviation prefix is one commonly used for the term namespace.  `Label` and the values of all other properties (such as `Notes`) are non-normative.
+The values of `Term Name` are non-normative, although one can expect that the namespace abbreviation prefix is one commonly used for the term namespace.  `Label` and the values of all other properties (such as `Examples` or `Notes`) are non-normative.

 ### 1.2 RFC 2119 key words
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+### 1.3 User feedback reports
+For perspective on the development of this [vocabulary enhancement](https://github.com/tdwg/vocab/blob/master/vms/maintenance-specification.md#4-vocabulary-enhancements), refer to the [final Feature Report](https://github.com/tdwg/ac/blob/master/views/final-requirements.md) used to determine the requirements for the vocabulary.
+The Implementation Experience Report was published in *Biodiversity Information Science and Standards* 7:e94188 and is available at <http://doi.org/10.3897/biss.7.94188>

 ## 2 Use of Terms